-The Company nominated Genichi Tamatsuka as an Outside Director in the belief that he will provide the Company's management with valuable advice and supervision based on his wide range of insights and his ample experience in management, through his experiences in various managerial positions, including as a representative director for several companies.
+The Company nominated Genichi Tamatsuka as an Outside Director in the belief that he will provide valuable advice and supervision regarding the Company's management based on his wide range of insights and his ample experience of management, through his experiences in various managerial positions, including the representative directors of several companies.
 He meets the requirements for independence stipulated by the Tokyo Stock Exchange and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of his designation as an Outside Officer.